 Each quiz is automatically scored.
 However, I will not provide you with the correct answers until after the due date.
-Please review the information on Blackboard on how to check your grades (found under "Course Information").

 2. CASE STUDIES

 You must create six written examples (i.e., case studies) of specific theories covered during the course.
 The theories are covered in chapters 9-16 of the Gladding text.
 You cannot re-use any family from any of the other case studies you write.
 Each case example you write must study a different family.
 The six specific theories you must address are: (1) Bowen Family Systems, (2) Behavioral/Cognitive Behavioral, (3) Experiential, (4) Structural, (5) Strategic, and (6) Solution-focused Brief Therapy.